huaminghuangtw/Second-Brain/My-Evergreen-Lists/👑 Life Pro Tips.md

 * When in bed, meditate.
 Either you will have a deep relaxation, or fall asleep.
 It's a win-win.

 * If you can afford to, delegate it.
-If you can’t yet afford to, automate it.
+If you can't yet afford to, automate it.
 Time is the most precious resource.

 * Get a small trampoline.
-It’s fun to bounce on & activates your lymphatic system to rid your body of toxins.
+It's fun to bounce on & activates your lymphatic system to rid your body of toxins.

 * When you meet people, show real appreciation, then genuine curiosity.